SARS-CoV-2 Omicron variant: Epidemiology

 In the UK, the logarithmic growth rate of Omicron-associated S gene target failure (SGTF) cases over S gene target positive (SGTP) cases was estimated at 0.37 per day, which is exceptionally high.
 Furthermore, by 14 December it appears to have become the most dominant strain.
 Without presuming behavior change in response to the variant, a million infections per day by 24 December are projected for a 2.5 days doubling time.
 In Denmark, the growth rate has been roughly similar with a doubling time of about 2–3 days, it having become the most prevalent strain on 17 December.
 Switzerland is not far behind.
 In Germany Omicron became the most prevalent variant on 1 January.
 In Scotland, Omicron apparently became the most prevalent variant on 17 December.
 In the Canadian province of Ontario it became the most prevalent strain on 13 December.
 In the US, the variant appears to have become the most prevalent strain on 18 December, growing at 0.24 per day.
 In Portugal, Omicron had reached 61.5% of cases on 22 December.
 In Belgium, the strain has become the most prevalent on 25 December, and in the Netherlands on 28 December.
 In Italy, it had reached 28% of cases on 20 December and was doubling every two days, while it became the dominant variant in Norway on 25 December.
-In France, it made up about 15% of COVID-19 cases in mid-December, but around 27 December it had increased to more than 60%.
+In France, it made up about 15% of COVID-19 cases in December, but around 27 December it had increased to more than 60%.
 Researchers recommend sampling at least 5% of COVID-19 patient samples in order to detect Omicron or other emerging variants.

 During January 2022, in Denmark the BA.2 variant grew at ~0.10 per day (+11% per day) as a ratio to BA.1 (the legacy Omicron variant), and became the dominant strain in week 2, 2022.
 In the United Kingdom, the BA.2 variant was growing at ~0.11 per day (+12% per day) as a ratio to BA.1.

-On 13 January 2022, the BBC reported that the hospitalization rate was higher in the US and Canada than in Europe and South Africa.
+In January 2022, the BBC reported that the hospitalization rate was higher in the US and Canada than in Europe and South Africa.
 This was attributed to a combination of a greater number of elderly people than in South Africa, greater prevalence of comorbidities such as hypertension and obesity than in Europe, higher indoor transmission due to the winter, lower vaccination rate in the US than in Europe and Canada, and a possible still high prevalence of the Delta variant, which more often leads to hospitalization.